Lux-Vacuos/Voxel/README.md

 #### In Refactor/Re-Write

-This is a voxel engine type that is programmed in Java, using LWJGL and OpenGL3.3+ .
-Is designed to be scalable and modular, allowing you to modify specific parts of the code and improve it, it is in a very early stage of development.
-Any help is greatly appreciated.
+Voxel is a Minecraft inspired game using LWJGL 3, OpenGL 3.3 with its own game engine.
+The engine is builded in a very modified version of ThinMatrix engine to support Deferred Shading/Lighting, some fixes or improvements has been applied to the original code, like screen space reflections, motion blur, bloom, dof, etc.

+Right now supports simple modding based on Java annotations and reflections, but still needs more features.

 # Build Status
 [![Build Status](https://travis-ci.org/Guerra24/Voxel.svg?branch=develop)](https://travis-ci.org/Guerra24/Voxel)